 Solution: Having a clear process that must be followed is the best way to ensure the pertinent details — how much it will cost, why it is necessary, the impact on the overall project — are known before the change is approved.

-Micromanaging Projects.
 Don’t babysit, it’s very common for in-experience project managers to treat their job like an enforcer, policing the project team for progress and updates.
-There is also a cultural aspects to how projects are baby-sat – it is hieratical issue in some work culture where project manager baby sit their projects symphonic issues as the project manager is baby sat by their manager or steering group.
+There is also a cultural aspect to how projects are baby-sat – it is a hieratical issue in some work culture where project manager babysit their projects symphonic issues as the project manager is babysat by their manager or steering group.

 Solution: Instead of babysitting the project team, let it be known from the start at the kick-off meeting that there will be regularly scheduled updates for the duration of the project.